Your cart is empty.

 Rabbi Mary L. Zamore

-Having visited numerous communities since the publication of The Sacred Table, Rabbi Zamore is available for lectures and scholar-in-residence programs.
+Having visited numerous communities, Rabbi Zamore is available for lectures and scholar-in-residence programs.
 She will work with your community to customize any program.
 Her presentations explore topics like, but are not limited to:

 The Power of the Fork: Eating with Ethics